Taylor Bowlin

-Taylor Bowlin (born January 18, 1991) is an American professional soccer player who currently plays for Pars FC Örebro in the Swedish Football Association.
+Taylor Bowlin (born January 18, 1991) is an American former professional soccer player.
+He retired upon finishing his last season playing for Pars FC Örebro in the Swedish Football Association.

 Career

-College and Amateur
+College and amateur

 Bowlin started his college soccer career in 2009 at UNLV before transferring to Cal State Northridge in 2010.

 While at college, Bowlin also appeared for USL PDL club's Ogden Outlaws and Kansas City Brass, as well as NPSL club San Diego Flash in 2013.

 Professional

-Bowlin spent time with Major League Soccer club Real Salt Lake reserves and Primera B de Chile club A.C.
+Bowlin spent time with Major League Soccer club Real Salt Lake and Primera B de Chile club A.C.
 Barnechea of Santiago, Chile before signing with USL Pro club Dayton Dutch Lions on March 24, 2014.
 He received an Honorable Mention for week 23 of the 2014 USL Pro season.